Geizerjin/android/README.md

 repo sync

-Please see any of the official beanstalk XDA threads for building instructions.

 For more information on this Github Organization and how it is structured, please read the wiki article Buildbot